 You can use the Federated Authentication Service (FAS) to authenticate users logging on to a Linux VDA.
 The Linux VDA uses the same Windows environment as the Windows VDA for the FAS logon feature.
 For information about configuring the Windows environment for FAS, see Federated Authentication Service.
 This article provides extra information specific to the Linux VDA.

-- The Linux VDA does not support the In-session Behavior policy. - The Linux VDA uses short connections to transmit data with FAS servers. - Starting with the 2206 release, you can customize the FAS port on the Linux VDA side through CTX_XDL_FAS_LIST in the ctxsetup.sh.
-For more information, see the Linux VDA installation article based on your distribution.
+- The Linux VDA does not support the In-session Behavior policy. - The Linux VDA uses short connections to transmit data with FAS servers.

 Supported distributions

 FAS supports limited Linux distributions and domain joining methods.
 See the following matrix: